Avoid having to check back. Subscribe to Health Care Policy and Marketplace Review and receive an email each time we post.

 McCain takes a completely different view continuing to build on options and choices and relying upon the market to do the work in creating an affordable system.

-Would the Obama/Clinton health care system work?
+Would the Obama health care system work?

 No.

-The Obama/Clinton cost containment proposals are only incremental cost containment proposals that are layered over $100 billion of upfront spending to cover tens of millions of more people—far too little cost containment for the new massive injection of money, almost overnight, into the health care system.
+The Obama cost containment proposals are only incremental cost containment proposals that are layered over $100 billion of upfront spending to cover tens of millions of more people—far too little cost containment for the new massive injection of money, almost overnight, into the health care system.

 Cost containment is the big missing link here.